 Other Terminaling Services Agreements.
-We also have terminaling service agreements with other customers at our terminal facilities for throughput and storage of refined products, crude oil and other products.
-These agreements include various minimum throughput commitments, storage commitments and other terms, including duration, that we negotiate on a case-by-case basis.
+We have additional terminaling service agreements with other customers at our terminal facilities for throughput and storage of refined products, crude oil and other products.
+These agreements include various minimum throughput commitments, storage commitments and other terms, including duration, which we negotiate on a case-by-case basis.